dhgrs/chainer-VQ-VAE/README.md

     - Learning rate.
 - ema_mu
     - Rate of exponential moving average.
 If this is greater than 1 doesn't apply.
-- update_encoder
-    - Update encoder or not.
-If you use small dataset like CMU-ARCTIC(en)/voice-statistics-corpus(ja), the encoder of VQ-VAE may cause over-fitting.
-So after about 150-200k iterations, set this parameter False and restart training.
 - trigger
     - How many times you update the model.
 You can set this parameter like as (`<int>`, 'iteration') or (`<int>`, 'epoch')
 - evaluate_interval